harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/build-scan-push-sto-ci.md

   target="_self"
 />

-In this tutorial, you'll create an end-to-end pipeline that uses STO and CI steps to build an image and pushes it to Docker Hub _only_ if the codebase and image contain no critical vulnerabilties.
+This topic describes how to create an end-to-end pipeline that uses STO and CI steps to build an image and pushes it to Docker Hub _only_ if the codebase and image contain no critical vulnerabilties.
 This pipeline uses two popular open-source tools:

 - [Bandit](https://bandit.readthedocs.io/en/latest), for scanning Python repositories.

 - [Aqua Trivy](https://www.aquasec.com/products/trivy/), for scanning container images.

-You can copy/paste the [YAML pipeline example below](#yaml-pipeline-example) into Harness and update it with your own infrastructure, connectors, and access tokens.
+To create this pipeline quickly using a YAML template, go to [Tutorial: Create a build-scan-push pipeline](/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/build-scan-push-tutorial).

 The following steps describe the workflow: